 Fraternities and sororities must register annually with Student Organizations and Governance.
 The Greek advisers assist with both registration and coordination of their activities.
 The Greek advisers serve as liaisons between these student groups and the University and between the University and the fraternity and sorority national organizations.
-For information about policies relating to these groups, visit www.vanderbilt.edu/greek_life.
-Fraternities and sororities must be members of the Interfraternity, Panhellenic, or National Pan-Hellenic Councils, which have governing responsibilities and disciplinary authority over their member groups.
-Disciplinary actions may be taken against fraternities and sororities by the Interfraternity Council (IFC), Panhellenic Council, and National Pan-Hellenic Council (NPHC) judicial boards for violations of fraternity, sorority, or University policies.
-Violations of University policies may also fall under the jurisdiction of the Office of Student Conduct and Academic Integrity.
+For information about policies relating to these groups, visit the Greek Life Web site.
+Fraternities and sororities must be members of the Interfraternity, Panhellenic, or National Pan-Hellenic Councils, which have governing responsibilities and accountability authority over their member groups.
+Corrective actions may be taken for fraternities and sororities by the Interfraternity Council (IFC), the Panhellenic Council, and the National Pan-Hellenic Council (NPHC) for violations of fraternity, sorority, or University policies.
+Violations of University policies may also fall under the jurisdiction of the Office of Student Accountability, Community Standards, and Academic Integrity.

 The IFC, Panhellenic Council, and NPHC set a minimum academic requirement to join a Greek organization; however, most chapters have higher academic standards.
 To be eligible for fraternity or sorority membership, students must have carried and passed twelve semester hours.
 In addition, those seeking membership in Panhellenic or IFC organizations must have achieved a cumulative GPA of 2.5.
 Those seeking membership in NPHC organizations must meet minimum GPA requirement established by their individual chapters ranging from 2.3-3.0.
 Advanced Placement credits are not applicable and summer school credits apply only for sophomores and upperclass students.